List of active Royal Marines military watercraft: Specialist Craft

 The Royal Navy operate three MK 11 Shallow Water Combat Submersibles (SWCS) for use by the Special Boat Service.
 They are designed to deliver special forces personnel and their equipment for covert special operations missions on hostile shores.
 They replace the previously used SDV Mk8 Mod 1, which was the same as used by the United States Navy SEALs.

 From 2011 to 2013, the Royal Marines leased four CB90-class fast assault craft from the Swedish Armed Forces to gain operational insight into the design and capabilities of such a craft.
 The CB90 or a similar vessel may in future fulfil the Royal Marines concept of the 'Future Force Protection Craft'.
 It is intended that such a vessel would provide a Task Group in the littoral zones protection from hostile fast attack craft.

 The Fast Interceptor Craft (FIC) is in use with the Special Boat Service.
 It has a reported maximum speed of up to 55 knots and its hull features a highly stealthy design and advanced 'wave piercing' qualities.
 It is similar to the American Mark V Special Operations Craft.

 Patrol Boats

 The Royal Marines operate three dedicated patrol vessels of the Island-class based at HMNB Clyde.
-They are tasked with protecting high value Royal Navy ships such as the Vanguard-class submarines.
-The vessels -called Mull, Rona and Eorsa- are ex MoD Police boats.
+They are tasked with protecting high value Royal Navy ships such as the s.
+The vessels, called Mull, Rona and Eorsa, are ex-MoD Police boats.
 Mull and Rona were handed over to the Royal Marines during 2013, with Eorsa arriving at a later date.